-Between current events and a hopeful return to travel just in time for the summer road trip season, several consumers may be looking for credit cards that can help them earn rewards as they fill their gas tanks.
+Due to recent global current events that have brought average gas prices to record highs in the United States, consumers may be looking for credit cards that can help them earn rewards as they fill their gas tanks.
 Luckily, there are several options that can help them do just that.
 From cashback cards to travel rewards, there are many gas rewards cards to choose from — including both annual fee and non-annual fee options.

 With that in mind, let’s take a look at some of the best credit cards for earning at the pump:

 - Gas rewards: 4x points on gas purchases

 - Current welcome bonus: 50,000 points after spending $2,000 in purchases on the card in the first 120 days

 - Annual fee: $0 for the first year, $95 a year after that

 We start our list off with a relatively new card option: the US Bank Altitude Connect.
 Headlining this card’s rewards, it earns 4 points per dollar spent at gas stations (plus EV charging stations) as well as 4x points on travel purchases.
 On top of that, it also earns 2x points at grocery stores, 2x points on dining, 2x points on select streaming service purchases, and 1x points on all other purchases among other perks.

 With the Altitude Connect card only recently making its debut, new cardholders can also enjoy a healthy welcome bonus.
 Currently, cardholders can score 50,000 points (equal to $500 in rewards) when they spend $2,000 in purchases on the card within their first 120 days.
 Plus, while the Altitude Connect does carry a $95 annual fee, this is waived for the first year.